bjmorgan/jupyter_cc_1/README.md

 ## License

-This work is licensed under a [Creative Commons Attribution Share Alike 4.0 license](https://creativecommons.org/licenses/by-sa/4.0/)
+This work is licensed under a [Creative Commons Attribution 4.0](https://creativecommons.org/licenses/by/4.0/)